 - Dogs are allowed but must be kept on a leash on both trails (MRT and NCT)

-- Phone reception in the Huron-Manistee National Forest is spotty at best, non-existent at worst (best?)
+- Phone reception in the Huron-Manistee National Forest is spotty at best, and non-existent at worst (best?)

 - Sometime soon the NCT may well be linked to the Appalachian Trail, thus making a single long-distance track that would be the longest in the US